TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 ![GRUB Boot Screen](../../installations/imgs/11_grub.png)

-You should then see some console text show on the screen show up and disappear, and eventually make it to the Xubuntu desktop screen.
+You should then see some console text show up on the screen and disappear, and eventually make it to the Xubuntu desktop screen.

 This is a temporary environment called a Live Desktop.
 Any changes you make here (besides installing the operating system on the VM) are not permanent.